infinite-007/Jupyter-Lab-as-a-desktop-app-using-Chromium-Ubuntu-Linux-/README.md

 To relogin into a logged out session you would be asked for a token which you can find it by running the command "jupyter-lab list" in the terminal.

-For understanding the command in the 'Exec' field in the .desktop file, just google them and you will get to know.

 # Prerequisites
 Chromium installed